Larry Doby: Managerial and executive appointments

 After retiring as a player, Doby became a scout with the Montreal Expos in 1969 and served as a minor league instructor with the organization in 1970.
 He was batting coach under manager Gene Mauch from 1971 to 1973 and again in 1976.
 He managed various teams during five seasons of winter league baseball in Venezuela, including Águilas del Zulia during the 1970–71 winter season.
 Doby rejoined the Indians for the 1974 season as first base coach for manager Ken Aspromonte.
 When Aspromonte was fired after the 1974 season, the Indians named Frank Robinson the club's player-manager and baseball's first black manager.

 After Robinson's hire as manager, Doby returned to work for the Expos.
 In 1976, Bill Veeck purchased the White Sox for a second time and hired Doby to be the team's batting coach.
 As a team, the White Sox finished the 1976 season with a .255 batting average, 586 runs scored and 73 home runs.
 By June 29, 1977, the team's average was .284, and had recorded 382 runs scored and 87 home runs.
-They finished the season second in team batting average (to the Yankees and Red Sox, each with a .281 average) and had 192 home runs and 844 runs scored as a team.
+They finished the season fourth in team batting average (.278) and had 192 home runs and 844 runs scored as a team.
 After firing the White Sox's manager and former Doby teammate Bob Lemon, Veeck replaced him with Doby on June 30, 1978.
 At age 53, Doby became the second black manager in the majors after Robinson.
 "It's so nice to work for a man like Bill Veeck.
 You just work as hard as you can, and if the opportunity arises, you will certainly get the opportunity to fulfill your dreams", Doby said after being named White Sox manager.

 To that point in the season, the White Sox had a 34–40 record.
 On July 1 in his first game as manager, the White Sox suffered a 10–0 loss to the Minnesota Twins but Doby won his second game, 8–5, the next day against the same team.
 The White Sox finished 71–90, including 37–50 under Doby, in what would be Doby's sole managerial role.
 Veeck hired player-manager Don Kessinger to succeed Doby after deciding not to re-hire Doby, although Kessinger resigned as manager in the second half of the 1979 season.
 After removing Doby from the manager's role and reassigning him to batting coach, the position Doby held before being named manager, Veeck said, "Larry will always have a role on this team in some capacity."
 He served in that role for one additional season and resigned in October 1979.

 After retiring from baseball, Doby was named director of communications for the National Basketball Association's New Jersey Nets from 1980 to 1989 and also served as the Nets' director of community affairs until 1990.
 Doby was named special assistant to the AL's last president, Gene Budig, on April 17, 1995.